OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Norway was voted the happiest country in the world in 2017, judged on factors including caring, freedom, generosity, honesty, health, income and good governance.
-How does Norway do this?
-The best answer to that is to go and find out yourself by visiting the country and getting a feel for it.
-And keep reading to learn more about Norway before you visit.

 During the summer, the sun hardly sets in Norway.
 Above the Arctic Circle, the midnight sun shows itself for many months over the summer and the locals embrace it with midnight concerts, marathons and hikes.
 At the height of winter, the days are very short and there is little or no natural daylight.
 Norwegians are used to this and spend the long evenings indoors enjoying each other’s company in a koselig (cosy) manner.

 The Northern Lights are a fantastic phenomenon, and one of the best places to see them is Norway, as there are plenty of towns in the north to stay in and go exploring from.
 The best time to see the dancing lights is from late September to late March.
 When venturing out to find them, patience is a virtue, as a sighting is never guaranteed.

 Norwegians love the outdoors and often spend the weekend hiking, skiing or on the water.
 The allemannsrett allows everyone to explore as much as they want and there is nothing quite like the enjoyment of camping in the middle of nowhere.

 Norway is a big country, covering over 385,000 square kilometres (approximately 149,000 square miles).
 With a population of just over 5 million citizens and a population density of 15 per square kilometre (38 per square mile), much of Norway has been left unspoilt.